Petey Pablo: Biography

-Musical career
+Career

 2001–2002: First album

-After getting signed to Jive Records, Petey Pablo began working on his debut album.
-The first single "Raise Up" was released in summer 2001, which was produced by Timbaland.
-"Raise Up" was helped by rotation on MTV and heavy airplay on urban radio, and reached number 25 on the Billboard Hot 100.
-Pablo's first album Diary of a Sinner: 1st Entry peaked at number 13 on the Billboard 200 and was certified Gold by the RIAA.
+After getting signed to Jive Records, Petey Pablo began working on his debut album Diary of a Sinner: 1st Entry.
+The first single "Raise Up", released in summer 2001, was produced by Timbaland; rotation on MTV and heavy airplay on urban radio allowed it to reach number 25 on the Billboard Hot 100.
+Diary of a Sinner: 1st Entry peaked at number 13 on the Billboard 200 and was certified Gold by the RIAA.

 2003–2006: Second album, and hiatus

 In early 2003, Diary of a Sinner: 1st Entry received a Grammy nomination for Best Rap Album.
 It lost the award to Eminem's The Eminem Show.

 Petey Pablo's success continued with the release of his second studio album, Still Writing in My Diary: 2nd Entry which he started working on in 2003.
 The album was a critical and commercial success, peaking at number 4 on the Billboard 200 and was certified Gold by the RIAA.
 The lead single off the album, "Freek-a-Leek", produced by Lil Jon became Petey Pablo's biggest hit single of his career by reaching number 7 on the Billboard Hot 100.
 Also in 2004, Petey Pablo achieved more mainstream success for his feature on Ciara's hit single "Goodies" which topped the Billboard Hot 100.

 After the release of his second studio album, Petey Pablo went on a hiatus from music.